the greater the number, the louder the voice

 - Affiliation with COINN

 - Reduced cost for members to the Annual Conference

-- Tax relief for annual payments
+- Tax relief for all payments

 some of the team

 Within 5 years of the Neonatal Nurses Associations beginnings, there were council members representing different areas of the country, correlating local activities and feeding into the national Association, whilst Beryl Chadney was appointed the first president.
 Soon a small membership fee was introduced and the Association became a registered charity with a formal constitution and working arrangements.

 VICE CHAIR & education sig

 SECRETARY & ANNP REPRESENTATIVE